Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Experiments and Analysis

 Next, we remove the additional slot features~-- predicted intent, word casing, and named entities.
 The results are shown as {Transformer-NLU:BERT w/o Slot Features}.
 As expected, the intent accuracy remains unchanged for both datasets, since we retain the pooling attention layer, while the F1-score for the slots decreases.
 For SNIPS, the model achieved the same score as for \textit{BERT-Joint}, while for ATIS it was within 0.2 points absolute.

 Finally, we added a CRF layer on top of the slot network, since it had shown positive effects in earlier studies~\citep{xu2013convolutional,huang2015bidirectional,liu2016attention,e-etal-2019-novel}.
 We denote the experiment as \textit{Transformer-NLU:BERT w/ CRF}.
 However, in our case it did not yield the expected improvement.
 The results for slot filling are close to the highest recorded, while a drastic drop in intent detection accuracy is observed, i.e.,~-17.44\% for ATIS, and -20.28\% for SNIPS.
 We attribute this degradation to the large gradients from the NLL loss.
 The effect is even stronger in the case of smaller datasets, making the optimization unstable for parameter-rich models such as BERT.
 We tried to mitigate this issue by increasing the $\gamma$ hyper-parameter, effectively reducing the contribution of the slot's loss $\mathcal{L}_{slot}$ to the total, which in turn harmed the slot's F1.
+Moreover, the model does swap interchangeable slots, rather than the \textit{B-} and \textit{I-} prefixes, or slots unrelated to the intent (see the \textbf{Error Analysis} below). \paragraph{Intent Pooling Attention Visualization} {}